Mimris/mimris/src/posts/0091-Osdu_json.md

 ## Extensions of the IRTV Metamodel

-The AKM Osdu-Metamodel extensions are built on the AKM IRTV-Metamodel (see separat description in th help documentation).
-These extensions can extend the capabilities of the IRTV-Metamodel to include specific Json objects and attributes, that represent the structure of Json-file object structure.
+The AKM extensions of the Osdu-Metamodel are built on the AKM IRTV-Metamodel (see separate description in th Help documentation).
+These extensions will enable the capabilities of the IRTV-Metamodel to include specific Json objects and attributes, that represent the structure of Json-file object structure.

 The EntityType Objecttype is extended to include some osdu and json-file specific properties.